 Description: This model is one of many Rado made in the 1970s and gave the name of a location in Switzerland.
 Cologny is a municipality in the Canton of Geneva, on the bank of Lac Léman.
-This watch was presumably made in the 1970s or early 1980s and was likely produced for the Japanese market.
+According to period literature (see the May 1973 Japanese catalogue page below), this watch was available in the Japanese market in 1973.
 The presence of a case number beginning with letter K and of “Rado Watch” on the dial instead of a Swiss Made designation, suggests it was assembled in Asia of both Swiss and Asian parts.
 The movement is a Peseux 7001 of Swiss manufacture.

 The dial of this watch is of a maroon hue similar to garnet, and appears to be made of a thin slice of some sort of natural stone or mineral.
 The steel case is very thin and, along with the beveled and raised glass crystal, measures only 7 mm thick.
 The width without crown is 30 mm and the length 35 mm.
 Though small by current standards, this is ample for a dress watch; the overall shape with the integrated bracelet is large enough to have substance but is also comfortable and, despite the colorful dial, subtle.

 A sister model to this watch was called Cologny Balboa, the latter term indicating it has a bezel of scratchproof tungsten-carbide (as with Diastasrs).
 Its matching steel bracelet also included inset decorative elements.
 The sizes of parts of these two mdels are slightly different and not necessarily interchangeable.